elastic/detection-rules/CONTRIBUTING.md

 * What are the matching MITRE ATT&CK® technique and tactics?
 * What data sources are needed?
-* Does a detection need fields that aren't in ECS yet?
+* Does a detection need fields that aren't listed in Elastic Common Schema (ECS) yet?
 * Is the technique behavior-based, or is it based on indicators of compromise?

 ### "My issue isn't getting enough attention"